 Less than Significant Impact.
-The project site is currently developed with several structures and the rest of the lot paved with asphalt.
+The project site is currently developed 35,981 square-foot, three-story, medical office building and surface parking lot.
 Stormwater runoff currently flows into existing City streets and drains.
-Construction activity associated with the proposed project development may result in wind- and water-driven erosion of soils due to minor grading activities if soil is stockpiled or exposed during construction.
+Construction activity associated with the proposed project development may result in wind-and water-driven erosion of soils due to minor grading activities if soil is stockpiled or exposed during construction.
 However, this impact is considered short term in nature because the site would expose small amounts of soil during construction activities and would then be covered with building, pavement and landscaping upon completion of the project.
 Furthermore, as part of the proposed project, the applicant would be required to adhere to conditions under the NPDES Permit set forth by the RWQCB, and to prepare and submit a SWPPP to be administered throughout proposed project construction.
+The

-The SWPPP would incorporate BMPs to ensure that potential water quality impacts from water-driven erosion during construction would be reduced to a less than significant level.
+SWPPP would incorporate BMPs to ensure that potential water quality impacts from water-driven erosion during construction would be reduced to a less than significant level.